jchristopher/searchwp-live-ajax-search/readme.txt

 SearchWP Live Ajax Search uses a template loader.
 In the plugin folder you will find a `templates` folder which includes `search-results.php` — that is what's used out of the box to output search results.
 To customize that output, simply create a folder called `searchwp-live-search` **in your theme directory** and copy `search-results.php` into that folder.
 SearchWP Live Ajax Search will then *use that file* instead of the one that shipped with the plugin, and you can customize it as you would other theme template files.

+SearchWP Live Ajax Search also outputs two sets of styles.
+The primary set of styles simply preps the results wrapper to be positioned properly.
+The second set of styles controls the visual appearance.
+This abstraction was made to ensure customization is as straighforward as possible.
+You can disable the default 'theme' by dequeueing the applicable stylesheet, and you can also disable the foundational CSS as well.
+More information available in [the documentation](https://searchwp.com/docs/extensions/live-search/#customizing-results).

 = How do I customize the spinner =

-SearchWP Live Ajax Search uses a filter — `searchwp_live_search_configs` — that allows you to fully customize the configuration used.
+SearchWP Live Ajax Search uses a filter — <a href="https://searchwp.com/docs/extensions/live-search/#searchwp_live_search_configs"><code>searchwp_live_search_configs</code></a> — that allows you to fully customize the configuration used.
 Simply add a new key to the array passed through that filter, customizing the `default` values to whatever you want.

 == Screenshots ==